Friday, June 16, 2006

 (Gal 3:22)

 ....
-IIn confining us under sin in this way, God’s intention is not to condemn us, but to save us through His Son as an act of mercy, since this is the approach that would add to His glory (John 3:17; Rom 11:32-33).
+IIn confining us under sin in this way, God’s intention is not to condemn us, but to save us through His Son as an act of mercy, since this is the approach that would manifest to His glory (John 3:17; Rom 11:32-33).
 For the same problem with confinement under sin does not exist with our Lord Jesus, and this allows Him to become our champion.

+. ....
 Jesus alone is able to stand before God on the basis of His own, personal merit (Rev 5:5; 9), for He is not confined by the Scriptures in the same way as we – but rather, it is the opposite.
 For He Himself is the Word become flesh, the personification of God’s character, and the epitome of His ‘Divine standard’ as shown in the Scriptures.
 Notice the natural blending of this concept in this pronouncement of Him:

 ....
 "Then I said, "Behold, I come; in the scroll of the book it is written of Me.
 I delight to do Your will, O My God, and Your law is within My heart."